Catalin-Ripanu/Racket_Pythagorean_Triples/README.md

-A problem involving Pythagorean Triples and Trees.
+A problem involving Pythagorean Triples and Trees implemented in Racket.